The Square Jaw Phenomenon in Bodybuilding

 Benefits of a Square Jaw in Bodybuilding

 A square jaw is often seen as a desirable trait in bodybuilders, offering both aesthetic appeal and functional benefits.
-This distinct facial feature has several advantages that contribute to the overall appeal and performance of bodybuilders.
+This distinct facial feature has several advantages.
+It contributes to the overall appeal and performance of bodybuilders.

 Aesthetic Appeal